-The primary question addressed in this document is: To what extent does the commercial fishery in the SEUS contribute to goliath grouper bycatch mortality?
+The primary question addressed in this document is: To what extent does the commercial fishery in the SEUS contribute to E. itajara mortality?
 To answer this question, we use bycatch data collected by NOAA Fisheries and the known impacts of capture and release at various depths provided in the published literature.

-Materials and Methods
+2. Materials and Methods